Grothendieck-Serre in the quasi-split unramified case: The quasi-split unramified case of the Grothendieck--Serre conjecture

-We are ready to settle the following mild strengthening of the Grothendieck--Serre conjecture in the case of split reductive groups over unramified regular local rings.
-By choosing $\cO$ to be either $\bZ$, or $\bQ$, or $\bF_p$ for some prime $p$ and $R$ to be local, this version recovers \Cref{thm:main-ann}, see \Cref{eg:geom-regular}.
+We turn to the quasi-split case of the Grothendieck--Serre conjecture \ref{conj:GS}: we are ready to settle its semilocal version over unramified regular local rings.
+By choosing $\cO$ to be either $\bZ$, or $\bQ$, or $\bF_p$ for some prime $p$ and $R$ to be local, this recovers the first assertion in \Cref{thm:main-ann}, see \Cref{eg:geom-regular}.

-\bthm For a Dedekind ring $\cO$, a semilocal regular $\cO$-algebra $R$ whose $\cO$-fibers are geometrically regular\footnote{We recall from \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/0382}{0382}} that a Noetherian algebra over a field $k$ is \emph{geometrically regular} if its base change to every finite purely inseparable (equivalently, to every finitely generated) field extension of $k$ is regular. } and whose maximal ideals $\fm$ all lie over maximal ideals $\fm' \subset \cO$ with $k(\fm)/k(\fm')$ separable \up{for example, with $k(\fm')$ perfect}, and a split reductive $R$-group $G$ such that either \benumr \m $R$ is local\uscolon or
+\bthmt For a Dedekind ring $\cO$, a semilocal, regular, flat $\cO$-algebra $R$ whose $\cO$-fibers are geometrically regular,\footnote{We recall from \cite{SP}*{Definition~\href{https://stacks.math.columbia.edu/tag/0382}{0382}} that a Noetherian algebra over a field $k$ is \emph{geometrically regular} if its base change to every finite purely inseparable (equivalently, to every finitely generated) field extension of $k$ is regular. } and a quasi-split reductive $R$-group $G$, no nontrivial $G$-torsor trivializes over the total ring of fractions $K \ce \Frac(R)$ of $R$, that is,